Introduction to Business and Management

 BMGT 488 | 3 Credits

-Course Desc: (The second course in the two-course series BMGT 487-488.)
+Course Desc: (The second course in the two-course series BMGT 487 - BMGT 488.)
 Prerequisite: BMGT 487.
 An examination of project management processes and applications beyond introductory principles and concepts.
 The goal is to manage a project through all phases of the project life cycle.
 Emphasis is on the practical applications of project management principles and processes in real-world situations.
 Projects depict real-world situations, such as information systems implementations; service business/e-commerce projects; and consulting projects that occur in research, information systems, manufacturing, and engineering firms.
 Students may receive credit for only one of the following courses: BMGT 488 or TMGT 430.

 Strategic Management